Customer Service

 So, what is mobile app support?

-Mobile app support is a way to aid customers exactly while they’re using your app.
+Mobile app support is a way to aid users exactly while they’re using your app.
 Emails, messengers, and social media are all great channels to communicate with users.
-But they’re happening outside of your product.
+But they’re happening outside your product.

 So, there’s one important quality for providing in-app support.
 It should actually be in-app.